Ijeoyibo/markdown-cv/index.md

 Data Analyst `2008-2012`

-***Interswitch is an Africa-focused integrated digital payments and commerce company that facilitates the electronic circulation of money as well as the exchange of value between individuals and organizations on a timely and consistent basis***
+***Interswitch is an Africa-focused integrated digital payments and commerce company that facilitates the electronic circulation of money as well as the exchange of value between individuals and organizations (over 30 banks in Nigeria, Uganda, Gambia, Kenya) on a timely and consistent basis.
+They are efficient payment processor, most efficient Payment Terminal Service Provider and most efficient Payment Terminal Application Developer.***

+- Set up Interswitch Uganda, built reports and upgarded their system.
+This switching company is number 1 in the Uganada market
 - Developed report using Crystal Reporting for all 30 banks in Nigeria, and provided these reports on daily basis.
-These reports comprise of 10 different products.
+These reports comprise of 10 different products which helped decision makers to have a view on the market and made better decisions.
+- Performed MasterCard Terminal Integration Process Tests and Production
 - Achieved 99.999% availability and performance of the InterSwitch Switching Platform that yield millions (N) for the organization
 - Ensured best-practice maintenance standards on all organization managed servers- Live and Test Environments Servers.
 - Responsible for Postilion DB configurations on integration projects.
 Postilion is a software for the switching company which seats on Microsoft Database platform
 - Designed data warehouse for the organization
 - Designed, Developed and Implemented delivery management level Reports
-- Performed MasterCard Terminal Integration Process Tests and Production
 - Managed and supported all database servers for the organization
 - Performed Network Interface Validation Mastercard Tests
 - Responsible for Postilion Office Configurations